-- 359. Typicality: Plaintiffs' claims are typical of the claims of the members of the Plaintiff Class because Plaintiffs purchased Broilers directly from one or more of the Defendants or their Producer Co-Conspirators, and therefore Plaintiffs' claims arise from the same common course of conduct giving rise to the claims of the members of the Class and the relief sought is common to the Class. - 360.
-Common Questions Predominate: There are questions of law and fact common to the Class, including, but not limited to: - A. Whether Defendants and their co-conspirators engaged in an agreement, combination, or conspiracy to fix, raise, elevate, maintain, or stabilize prices of Broilers sold in interstate commerce in the United States; - B. The identity of the participants of the alleged conspiracy; - C. The duration of the conspiracy alleged herein and the acts performed by Defendants and their co-conspirators in furtherance of the conspiracy; - D. Whether the alleged conspiracy violated Section 1 of the Sherman Act, 15 U.S.C. § 1; - E. Whether the conduct of Defendants and their co-conspirators, as alleged in this Complaint, caused injury to the business or property of the Plaintiffs and the other members of the Plaintiff Class; - F. The effect of Defendants' alleged conspiracy on the prices of Broilers sold in the United States during the Class Period; - G. Whether Plaintiffs and other members of the Class are entitled to, among other things, injunctive relief and if so, the nature and extent of such injunctive relief; and - H. The appropriate class-wide measure of damages.
+366. Common Questions Predominate: There are questions of law and fact common to

+- A. Whether Defendants and their co-conspirators engaged in an agreement, combination, or conspiracy to fix, raise, elevate, maintain, or stabilize prices of Broilers sold in interstate commerce in the United States; - B. The identity of the participants of the alleged conspiracy; - C. The duration of the conspiracy alleged herein and the acts performed by Defendants and their co-conspirators in furtherance of the conspiracy; - D. Whether the alleged conspiracy violated the antitrust and consumer protection laws of the various states; - E. Whether the conduct of Defendants and their co-conspirators, as alleged in this Complaint, caused injury to the business or property of the Plaintiffs and the other members of the Classes; - F. The effect of Defendants' alleged conspiracy on the prices of Broilers sold in the United States during the Class Period; - G. Whether Plaintiffs and other members of the Classes are entitled to, among other things, injunctive relief and if so, the nature and extent of such injunctive relief; and - H. The appropriate class-wide measure of damages.

-These and other questions of law or fact which are common to the members of the Class predominate over any questions affecting only individual members of the Plaintiff Class.
+These and other questions of law or fact, which are common to the members of the Classes, predominate over any questions affecting only individual members of the Classes.

-361. Adequacy: Plaintiffs will fairly and adequately protect the interests of the Class in that Plaintiffs' interests are aligned with, and not antagonistic to, those of the other members of the Class who directly purchased Broilers and Plaintiffs have retained counsel competent and experienced in the prosecution of class actions and antitrust litigation to represent themselves and the Class.
+367. Adequacy: Plaintiffs will fairly and adequately protect the interests of the Classes in that Plaintiff's interests are aligned with, and not antagonistic to, those of the other members of the Classes who indirectly purchased Broilers from Defendants and Plaintiffs have retained counsel competent and experienced in the prosecution of class actions and antitrust litigation to represent themselves and the Classes.

-- 362. Superiority: A class action is superior to other available methods for the fair and efficient adjudication of this controversy since individual joinder of all damaged Class members is impractical.
+368. Superiority: A class action is superior to other available methods for the fair and efficient adjudication of this controversy since individual joinder of all damaged members of the Classes is impractical.
 Prosecution as a class action will eliminate the possibility of duplicative litigation.
-The relatively small damages suffered by individual Class members compared to the expense and burden of individual prosecution of the claims asserted in this litigation means that, absent a class action, it would not be feasible for Class members to seek redress for the violations of law herein alleged.
+The relatively small damages suffered by individual members of the Classes compared to the expense and burden of individual prosecution of the claims asserted in this litigation means that, absent a class action, it would not be feasible for members of the Classes to seek redress for the violations of law herein alleged.
 Further, individual litigation presents the potential for inconsistent or contradictory judgments and would greatly magnify the delay and expense to all parties and to the court system.
-Therefore, a class action presents far fewer case management difficulties and will provide the benefits of unitary adjudication, economy of scale and comprehensive supervision by a single court. - 363.
-The Class is readily definable and is one for which records likely exist in the files of Defendants and their co-conspirators. - 364.
-The prosecution of separate actions by individual Class members would create the risk of inconsistent or varying adjudications, establishing incompatible standards of conduct for Defendants - 365.
-Defendants have acted on grounds generally applicable to the Class, thereby making final injunctive relief appropriate with respect to the Class as a whole.
+Therefore, a class action presents far fewer case management difficulties and will provide the benefits of unitary adjudication, economy of scale and comprehensive supervision by a single court.

+369. The prosecution of separate actions by individual members of the Classes would create the risk of inconsistent or varying adjudications, establishing incompatible standards of conduct for Defendants.